Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 Blast Padding - integrate More Effective Blast Padding https://steamcommunity.com/sharedfiles/filedetails/?id=1379047477

 Rupture - correct description to make it clear bonus damage is applied to Rupture itself too.
+And forbid using it while disoriented.

 Fix Collateral Damage, update localization for changed abilities.